 Orientation Month (remote)

-From June, fellows will work primarily with one of the existing program teams at NBR.
-Team assignments will be based on NBR team needs, although candidate preference will be taken into consideration.
+From June, fellows will work primarily with one of the existing program teams at NBR, including teams focused on political and security affairs, technology and geoeconomic affairs, and energy security technology.
+Team assignments will be based on NBR team needs, although candidates’ backgrounds and preferences will be taken into consideration.

 Throughout the four-month program, fellows will gain experience in project management, research, writing, and editing in order to build skills for future careers in policy.
 Fellows will assist with project activities, publications support, database administration, event planning, and general office support.
 NBR supervisors and mentors will facilitate external event attendance and networking opportunities in the D.C. policy community where possible.